• Skip to primary navigation

 • 3 cups shredded Napa cabbage

-• 2 medium carrots, shredded or julienned
+• 2 medium carrots, julienned

-• ½ medium cucumber, seeded and julienned
+• ½ medium cucumber, halved and sliced

 • ¼ cup chopped fresh cilantro